AmelieLaurens/Polymer_properties/README.md

 - Deck : get the value in deck.yaml (in the folder common_classes)
 - Polymer : stock the values of deck concerning the polymer in variables that will be reuse (in the folder common_classes)
 - GraphFeatures : stock the values of deck concerning graphic features in variables that will be reuse (in the folder viscosity)
-- Model : contain the equation to predict the viscosity (in the folder viscosity)
+- Model : contain all equations to predict the viscosity (in the folder viscosity)
 - Graph : calculate the data with the model, draw the graphic and save it in the folder Graphics (in the folder viscosity)

 **What the user have to do ?**
 - Adapt the values in the file deck.yaml :

+For the First model :
 ```yaml
 Polymers:
   Name: 'PP Shell'